deathworlders/online/content/book/deathworlders/chapter-40-war-two-worlds/pt1-instigation.md

 Grinning knowingly, Baseball ushered Butler away, and Marty led her fiancé to a corner of the deck that was as secluded as they were ever gonna get.
 There was no such thing as privacy aboard *Caledonia,* but there was just enough for his arms to go round her waist and for them to kiss. *Not* strictly an authorized use of their time, but damn good for morale.

 Adam always knew how to end a kiss.
-Forehead-to-forehead, nose-to-nose, smile, scratch her back in *exactly* the right place...
-“You made that up about the party,” he accused fondly.
+Forehead-to-forehead, nose-to-nose, smile, scratch her back in *exactly* the right place...“You made that up about the party,” he accused fondly.

 He really wasn’t as dumb as he acted, sometimes. “...Maybe some of it,” Marty admitted.
 “But there’ll be one, baby.
 I promise.
 You’ll be there?”